Certificate of International Foundation Studies

 Suitable for international students

-The International Certificate of Foundation Studies is a pre-degree access foundation year programme for all subjects which helps you, as an international student, to develop:
+The Certificate of International Foundation Studies is a pre-degree access foundation year programme for all subjects which helps you, as an international student, to develop:

-- advanced English language skills
+- advanced English language skills (both general and subject specific English)

 - higher level study skills